-Welcome to this website, my name is Cèdre Verdoyant and I am an ethical fruitarian.
+Welcome to my website, my name is Colas and I am an ethical fruitarian.
 I believe that plants are sentient and can feel pain.
 So, I only eat fruits!
 I do not eat cereals, leafy greens, nuts, or seeds.
 This way of life fills me with bliss, felicity, and happiness.
 In the botanical sense of the word, a fruit is the fleshy part that surrounds the seeds.
-As opposed to leaves, branches or roots, fruits are willingly given by the plant.
+As opposed to leaves, branches, or roots, fruits are willingly given by the plant.
 By eating them and dispersing their seeds, we fulfil the wishes of the plant and contribute to turning the Earth into a garden of Eden.

 Plants have thoughts and feelings, like you and me.
 Their roots form a brain-like structure that enables them to feel emotions like us.
 They have no ears; yet they can hear the chomping sound of a caterpillar munching on a leaf.
 They have no eyes; yet they can see colours and perceive ultraviolet radiations.
 Similarly, they have no brain; yet they can feel joy and pain, glee and sorrow.
 They seek happiness and want to avoid suffering, just like everyone else.